thawkins/testkotlin/README.md

 # testkotlin

-Scratch project for me to practive building kotlin apps with gradle.
+Scratch project for me to practice building kotlin apps with gradle.